PoisotLab/MS_befwm_softwarenote/ms.md

 and perturbation spread (Iles et Novak, 2016) within large, realistic food webs.
 Yet, although these authors used the same model, they used personal adaptation and implementation of it.
-Here we present `befwm`, a Julia package implementing @brose_ase adaptation of @yodzis_bsc bio-energetic model for food-webs (@williams_hyi) with updated allometric coefficients.
+Here we present `befwm`, a Julia package implementing @bros06ase adaptation of @yodz92bsc bio-energetic model for food-webs (@williams_hyi) with updated allometric coefficients.
 This package aims at offering an efficient common ground for modeling food-webs dynamics using this particular model.